 Two other tools I discovered are WeasyPrint and Prince.
 The first one is an open source project backed by donations.
 Prince is an advanced, paid tool for commercial purposes, including book publishing.
 Its free version places a watermark on every page.
 You can use Prince through the DocRaptor API.

 The easiest way would be to execute an external tool as a shell command.
 You can do it with PHP functions like

 proc_open, but it’s not very convenient.

 I recommend using symfony/process library and utilize standard streams whenever applicable.
 A process should accept input HTML through STDIN and send the resulting PDF via STDOUT.
-It can also produce some errors through STDERR.
-It might turn out that you won’t need any temporary files to do the job.
+See this article to know Symfony Process better.

 For Chrome, consider using Browserless.
 You can choose between a free Docker image with pre-configured Chrome with dependencies, or a paid SaaS platform to convert your HTMLs to PDF.
 With the Docker image, it is really easy to send HTML and receive PDF via HTTP.

 You can also try the Chrome PHP library which connects to the Chrome executable and gives you full control over printing the PDF, like setting headers and footers.
 Another common way to deal with Chrome is via Puppeteer or overlays which offer additional printing functions: Paged.js and Vivliostyle.

 There is a wide choice of PHP libraries and external tools which can be used to dynamically create PDF files.
 You should choose a combination which suits your business needs.
 For simple documents, you don’t need a complex rendering engine.
 Save disk space, CPU and RAM!